onsi/gomega/index.md

 Contributions are more than welcome.
 Either [open an issue](http://github.com/onsi/gomega/issues) for a matcher you'd like to see or, better yet, test drive the matcher and [send a pull request](https://github.com/onsi/gomega/pulls).

-When adding a new matcher please mimic the style use in Gomega's current matchers: you should use the tools in `formatSupport.go`, put the matcher and its tests in the `matchers` package, the constructor in the `matchers.go` file in the `omega` package.
-Also, be sure to update the github-pages documentation (both `index.md` and `gomega_sidebar.html`) and include those changes in a separate pull request.
+When adding a new matcher please mimic the style use in Gomega's current matchers: you should use the `format` package to format your output, put the matcher and its tests in the `matchers` package, the constructor in the `matchers.go` file in the top-level package.

 ## `ghttp`: Testing HTTP CLients
 The `ghttp` package provides support for testing http *clients*.
 The typical pattern in Go for testing http clients entails spinning up an `httptest.Server` using the `net/http/httptest` package and attaching test-specific handlers that perform assertions.